Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 <Alert type="info">

 This section is for Kubernetes power-users.
-If you are not familiar with Kubernetes, we recommend you to use Qovery on a Managed Kubernetes cluster on [AWS][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart], [GCP][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart], [Scaleway][docs.getting-started.install-qovery.azure.cluster-managed-by-qovery.quickstart], or contact us.
+If you are not familiar with Kubernetes, we recommend you to use Qovery on a Managed Kubernetes cluster on [AWS][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart], [GCP][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart], [Scaleway][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart], [Azure][docs.getting-started.install-qovery.azure.cluster-managed-by-qovery.quickstart], or contact us.

 </Alert>